 Last Wednesday, I popped into a charity shop I had not been in before, and was very glad I did, as I found this week’s Magpie Monday purchase (it doesn’t matter that I bought it on a Wednesday does it?)

 I was delighted with this large, beautifully-framed print of Auguste Rodin’s Danseuse cambodgienne de face, 1906.
-I love all of Rodin’s drawings of Cambodian dancers, and even have a box of writing paper with one on!
+I love all of Rodin’s drawings of Cambodian dancers, and even have a box of writing paper with one on (see below left)!

-The framed print cost £8 in the charity shop.
-I bought a print from the Musée Rodin, Paris, in the past, which I think was about £20 and that was over fifteen years ago, and was unframed, so if you add the cost of framing on top, I think you will agree this is a great bargain at £8!
+The framed print cost £8 in the charity shop, and looks like it came from the Musée Rodin, Paris, judging by the stamp (see above, centre).
+I bought a print from the Musée Rodin in the past, which I think was about £20 and that was over fifteen years ago, and was unframed, so if you add the cost of framing on top, I think you will agree this is a great bargain at £8!

 Rodin’s drawings interest me in many ways, not least because of the artist’s connections with Vienna.
 Rodin was a corresponding member of the Vienna Secession, and was a regular contributor to the group’s annual exhibitions from 1898.
 In the 9th Secession exhibition of 1901, Rodin had several major sculptures on show in the central room, including his Burghers of Calais, Balzac, and Eve.

 Rodin was very influential in Vienna’s artistic circles – you can definitely see some similarities between his drawings and those of Gustav Klimt and Egon Schiele – and perhaps was influenced himself by Klimt.
 I love the story, reported by the journalist Berta Zuckerkandl, of Rodin’s visit in 1902 to Vienna’s amusement park, the Prater, in the company of Klimt.
 As the pair listened to an orchestra playing Schubert (at Klimt’s request), surrounded by attractive women: